japaneseTemmie/MusicBot.py/README.md

 # Configuration and running the bot

-Create a file called "bot_token.txt" (case sensitive) and paste in your bot token at line 1 and nothing else.
+Create a file called "bot_token.txt" (case sensitive) in the bot's main directory and paste in your bot token at line 1 and nothing else.
 Additionally, you can set REQUIRED_ROLE_NAME in client.py if you want to check for a specific role that the user must have before executing a command, default value is None, which means that no checks will be made.